Image credit JAXA

 .jpeg)

-The Zero-G AstroLab is a a 60 m² facility at the University of Liverpool.
+The Zero-G AstroLab is a 60 m² facility at the University of Liverpool.
 The facility consists of a manufacturing area for rapid prototyping and assembly of floating platform components, and a dedicated 3 x 5 m state-of-the-art precision epoxy floor testbed.
-To the best of our knowledge, the flattest floor in UK and one of its kind in Europe, with a mean flatness of 0.27 mm (with most points showing variations on the order of 1e-2 mm), typical point-wise deviations of ~0.01 mm, and a maximum inclination of just ~0.022 mm/m.
+It is, to the best of our knowledge, the flattest floor in the UK and one of its kind in Europe, with a mean flatness of 0.27 mm, and a maximum inclination of just ~0.022 mm/m.
 The floor has been independently certified by metrology specialists at Manchester Metrology.

 Capture Camera System